Barycentric Interpolation Based on Equilibrium Potential: Algorithms of the interpolation

-where $a_{i,j}$ is generated for ordered pairs $(\partial S_i,\partial S_j)$ by the rules of $a_{i,j}$ in Subsection \ref{sec:3.1}.
-Therefore, we can derive the approximate density function $\hat{w}_S$ used to generate the discrete points and the parameters $c_1$ and $c_2$ used to estimate the convergence rate \eqref{eq:2f}.
+Therefore, we can derive the approximate density function $\hat{w}_S$ used to generate the discrete points.
+The parameters $c_1$ and $c_2$ can be used to estimate a theoretical rate of convergence, although not necessarily accurate for the branch singularities.

-Using the \texttt{den2pts} (Algorithm \ref{alg:B}), we can obtain the interpolation nodes $\{x_i^{(n)}\}_{i=0}^n$ and poles $\{z_j^{(n)}\}_{j=1}^m$ from the density function $\hat{w}$.
-Subsequently, we can obtain the rational interpolation using (\ref{eq:1.1c}).
-We summarize the rational interpolation with equilibrium potential in Algorithm \ref{alg:C}.
+Using the \texttt{den2pts} (\cref{alg:B}), we can obtain the nodes $\{x_i^{(n)}\}_{i=0}^n$ and poles $\{z_j^{(n)}\}_{j=1}^n$ from the density function $\hat{w}$.
+Subsequently, we can obtain the rational interpolation using \eqref{eq:1.1c}.
+We summarize the rational interpolation with equilibrium potential in \cref{alg:C}.